ZHUXUHAN/bottom_up_features_extract/README.md

 # bottom-up-attention.pytorch

+> I added `new_extract_features.py` file to extract features.
+The usage is similar to the old `extract_features.py` file, except that the features are saved as h5 files.
+You can specify a group of pictures or a single picture through the `--image-dir` or `--image` parameter.

+---

 This repository contains a **PyTorch** reimplementation of the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) project based on *Caffe*.

 We use [Detectron2](https://github.com/facebookresearch/detectron2) as the backend to provide completed functions including training, testing and feature extraction.
 Furthermore, we migrate the pre-trained Caffe-based model from the original repository which can extract **the same visual features** as the original model (with deviation < 0.01).